burntcustard/CI224_GAMEDEV_SEM2/ProjectBrief.md

 - Shoot projectiles and cubes removed when hit

 25% Using standard tools such as git, makefile etc.
 - continous integration
 - doxygen for commenting code
 - build system
-- unit testing
+- testing

+25% Code quality
+-clean code
+-throughly commented code
+-run on different platforms

+25% enhancements to game
+- add up player score
+- enimies attacking player
+- ability to jump on cubes